llmora/ethereum-online-signer/README.md

     Response: If the server is ready a status of "ok" is sent, otherwise an "error" along with an explanation in "message" is presented.

-  `/sign`: Accessible over POST, it finds the next nonce for the transaction, signs it with the configured key and returns the content of the transaction.
+  `/sign`: Accessible over POST, signs a transaction with the configured key and returns it.

-    Request: Accepts two parameters in JSON: "destination" is the address that the transfer will go to and "amount" is the value in wei that you want to transfer.
+    Request: Accepts three parameters in JSON: "destination" is the address that the transfer will go to, "amount" is the value in wei that you want to transfer and "nonce" is the nonce to use for the transaction.

     Response: If the transfer is successful a status of "ok" is sent and the "data" portion of the response contains two keys: "transaction" with the hex representation of the transaction and "hash", the hash of the transaction, ready to be submitted to the nextwork through your local node or using one of the "pushTx" services.